sebsilas/SAA/README.md

 ## Usage

-You can demo the MST at the R console, as follows:
+Once you have completed the above steps, you can run the MST using the code below.
+Make sure to replace the credentials with those you yielded in Step 1.

 ``` r
 # Load the MST package